Six tips for the one-person online marketing team

 Want to get more done in less time?
 Consider creating separate calendars for your blog and social media channels where you map out your blog articles and social media posts for the week or month.
 Here’s how to create an editorial calendar for your blog and here’s how to create a social media content calendar.

 Managing a business social media account, creating email marketing campaigns, optimising blog content and title tags – they all take time.
-Fortunately, you can save some of that time and energy by automating a few of these tasks.
+Fortunately, you can save some of that time and energy by using the right tools.

 5. Outsource whenever possible